gonzalezrostani/academic-web-Vale/content/home/projects2.md

 ## **Working papers**

-**The Political Economy of Automation and Global Production in a Global Context: Evidence from Mexico.** 2025. with  [Carles Boix]([https://www.breebangjensen.com/](https://www.princeton.edu/~cboix/)) and [Erica Owen](https://www.polisci.pitt.edu/people/erica-owen) (to presented at Universitat de Barcelona 2025)
+**The Political Economy of Automation and Fragmented Production: Evidence from Mexico.** 2025. with  [Carles Boix]([https://www.breebangjensen.com/](https://www.princeton.edu/~cboix/)) and [Erica Owen](https://www.polisci.pitt.edu/people/erica-owen) (to presented at Universitat de Barcelona 2025)

-<details><summary>Abstract</summary><p>This study examines how automation in the Global North affects labor markets in the Global South through trade and offshoring.
-As advanced economies adopt robots, demand for foreign labor declines, particularly in offshorable activities, creating economic shocks with significant social and political consequences.
-While migration could mediate these effects, automation also limits migration opportunities, potentially leading to alternative responses such as illicit activities.
-We analyze the impact of domestic (Mexican) and foreign (U.S.) robot adoption on emigration and violence at the commuting zone level in Mexico.
-Using measures from Acemoglu \& Restrepo (2020) and Faber (2020), we find that while domestic automation has no clear effect on emigration, regions with more routine occupations experience higher pre-shock emigration.
-However, exposure to U.S. automation via offshoring reduces migration and remittances, suggesting a decline in foreign labor demand.
-The reduction in labor mobility contributes to greater levels of organized crime, as persistent economic shocks and limited legal employment increase participation in illegal activities.
-Our findings suggest that foreign automation exacerbates instability in exposed regions.
-This study highlights the broader economic and social consequences of automation in an interdependent world.
+<details><summary>Abstract</summary><p>How does automation in the Global North shape politics and violence in the Global South?
+We develop a political economy theory in which robot adoption in advanced economies reduces demand for export-oriented labor in developing countries, depressing wages and employment and creating social and political consequences.
+We test this argument in Mexico, a close trade partner of the United States.
+Using commuting-zone data, we construct exposure measures combining pre-NAFTA export employment with U.S. industry robot growth and initial offshoring intensity, while accounting for domestic robot adoption and other shocks.
+To address endogeneity, we instrument foreign exposure with European robot diffusion.
+We find that regions more exposed to foreign robots experience higher levels of violent organized crime, including narcocrime and homicides (but not property crime), and stronger support for left-populist candidates.
+These findings demonstrate how automation shocks ripple through global value chains to reshape society and elections.
 </p>
+</details> &nbsp;
+<details><summary><a href=https://papers.ssrn.com/sol3/papers.cfm?abstract_id=5553058>Manuscript</a> </summary><p> </p>
 </details> &nbsp; <br>

 <br>